JustinBeaudry/stencils/README.md

 ## Roadmap

 * `0.5.0-alpha`   - support for meta files and template reading for data population
+* `0.7.0-alpha`   - add command class and extend each command from class (will be used to hold some option)
 * `0.10.0-alpha`  - change default engine to ejs
 * `0.20.0-alpha`  - support for directory type templates
 * `0.30.0-alpha`  - support for groups (defaults to local)